General feature of antigen-antibody reactions

-When a fixed volume of a particulate antigen suspension is added to an equal volume of serial dilutions of an antiserum in test tubes, the agglutination titre of the serum can be estimated.
+When a fixed volume of a particulate antigen suspension is added to an equal volume of serial dilutions of an antiserum in test tubes, the agglutination titer of the serum can be estimated.

-Round bottomed felix tubes are used for agglutination.
-Agglutinated bacilli spread out in a disc like pattern at the bottom of the tubes.
+Round bottomed Felix tubes are used for agglutination.
+Agglutinated bacilli spread out in a disc-like pattern at the bottom of the tubes.
 The tube agglutination test for brucellosis may be complicated by the prozone phenomenon and the presence of blocking antibodies.
-Several dilution of the serum should be tested to prevent false negative results due to prozone.
+Several dilutions of the serum should be tested to prevent false-negative results due to prozone.

 The weil- felix reaction

 Weil-felix reaction for serodiagnosis of typhus fever is a heterophile agglutination test and is based on the sharing of a common antigen between typhus rickettsiae and some strains of proteus bacilli.
 Another example of the heterophile agglutination test is the streptococcus MG agglutination test for the diagnosis of primary atypical pneumonia.
 Examples of agglutination tests using red blood cells as antigens are the Paul Bunnel test and the cold agglutination test.
 The cold agglutination test is positive in primary atypical pneumonia.
 The patient’s sera agglutinate human O group erythrocytes at 4°C the agglutination being irreversible at 37°C.

 Agglutination reactions are routinely performed to type red blood cells.
 In typing for the ABO antigens, RBCs are mixed on a slide with antisera to the A or B blood group antigens.
 If the antigen is present on the cells, they agglutinate, forming a visible clump on the slide.
 Determination of which antigens are present in donor and recipient blood is the basis for matching blood types for transfusions.